Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Current State

-On hiatus thanks to rl stuff, finding out bugs involving StS v2.0.
+On hiatus thanks to rl stuff.

 # Link to Releases and Pre-Releases